Resources and Support

 - service learning project (students will earn at least 10 service learning hours).

-Our program will be led by Alethea Miller, Student Support Facilitator at FSK, and Emily Copenhaver, Math teacher at FSK.
+Our program will be led by Alethea Miller, Student Support Facilitator at FSK, and Emily Sainz, Math teacher at FSK.
 Several upper class students will be helping as well.
 Our program was incredibly successful last summer; our students made the transition to FSK smoothly and did very well academically this year.